-I’m Newley Purnell, an American journalist whose work has run in The Wall Street Journal, The New York Times, Bloomberg BNA, and more.
+I’m Newley Purnell, an American journalist based in Bangkok.
+My work has run in The Wall Street Journal, The New York Times, on Bloomberg News, and more.

-I was based in Bangkok for six years and in May 2013 completed my master’s in business and economics journalism at the Columbia University Graduate School of Journalism in New York.
+In May 2013 I completed my master’s in business and economics journalism at the Columbia University Graduate School of Journalism in New York.
 I was fortunate to be a Gray International Reporting Fellow.

 My Journalism page has links to some of my stories.

 I earned a BA in English from Emory University, where I played on the varsity soccer team.
-After graduation, I received a certificate in book and magazine publishing from New York University and worked as an editorial assistant at Random House and as a Web strategist in Washington, DC.
+After graduation, I received a certificate in book and magazine publishing from New York University.
+Then I worked as an editorial assistant at Random House and as a Web strategist in Washington, DC.

 You can find interviews with me on the following sites:

 - Thailand-Based Journalists Talk Social Media [Jon Russell/Asian Correspondent]